IoanaBajan/IntroductionToRobotics/LaboratoryHomework/README.md

-Lab homeworks:
+##Lab homeworks:
-1st Homework: Install Arduino IDE
-2nd homework: Create github repository
-3rd homework: Control a RGB LED with 3 Potentiometers ~
+- analogRGBcontrol.ino: Control a RGB LED with 3 Potentiometers